zopefoundation/ZODB/doc/reference/zodb.rst

    .. method:: raw()

-      Get an 8-byte representatin of the time stamp for use in APIs that require a time stamp.
+      Get an 8-byte representation of the time stamp for use in APIs that require a time stamp.

    .. method:: second()